Symptoms Of Schizophrenia In Women

 Managing schizophrenia in women often benefits from a nuanced approach.
 This approach might include choosing the right medication and providing comprehensive support focused on women-centered research.
 Consult a medical doctor before starting, changing, or stopping a medication for any condition.
 The information in this article is not a replacement for medical advice or diagnosis.

-The estrogen hypothesis
+The estrogen hypothesis of schizophrenia in women

 There has been considerable interest in the role that sex hormones might play in the development and treatment of psychotic disorders.
 Some researchers have hypothesized that estrogen may play a protective role, regulating neurotransmitter systems and neuroinflammatory processes.

-This finding could explain why symptom onset tends to occur later in life for women—As estrogen levels drop, symptoms may begin to appear.
+This finding could explain why symptom onset tends to occur later in life for women—as estrogen levels drop, symptoms may begin to appear.
 In addition, estrogen therapy has been found efficacious across several clinical trials.
 While some studies have supported this idea, others have failed to establish support for the estrogen hypothesis.
 For this reason, further studies may be beneficial to support this theory.

 Impact on women’s health